cargomedia/cm/README.md

  	}
 ```

-By default the data is cached between multiple reads in Memcache.
+By default, the data is cached between multiple reads in Memcache.
 Use `getCacheClass()` to change this behaviour:
 ```php
 	public static function getCacheClass() {
 		return 'CM_Model_StorageAdapter_CacheLocal';